Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 Kapalua Bay

 Kapalua Bay is a true gem for those seeking a more serene and sheltered beach experience.
 This crescent-shaped bay is protected by two lava rock points.
 The shelter creates calm water that’s perfect for many activities.
+See our full Kapalua Bay guide for more information!

 Location: Kapalua Resort area, just north of Napili Bay